Evidence Based Practices

 Single Session Counselling – is an evidence-based practice that focuses on what feels most important for the client at the time (i.e., on that day).
 The counsellor and client will develop a goal together to work on during the session.
 Single session operates on the belief that every individual has strengths, knowledge, and the ability to build hope for the future.

 Trauma Focused CBT – is an evidence-based practice that explores past traumas/hurts to redesign automatic thoughts related to those experiences as well as identifying and practicing coping skills.
-Parenting skills and education are used to support caregiver-child relationships. re-writing/redesigning your story; find video to add to help clinicians and/or families to understand TF-CBT.
+Parenting skills and education are used to support caregiver-child relationships. re-writing/redesigning your story.